-An idiot's guide to the Swedish julbord Christmas meal
+How to survive a Swedish julbord – a beginner's guide to the Christmas meal

 2. If you're the chef, shoot for quality, not quantity

-It may sounds like a contradiction considering Sweden's traditional Christmas meal is based on a variety of smaller dishes, but try to exercise some common sense and avoid being over ambitious if you're in charge of making the food.
+It sounds like a contradiction considering Sweden's traditional Christmas meal is based on a variety of smaller dishes, but try to exercise some common sense and avoid being overambitious if you're in charge of making the food.

 Instead of trying to make as many of the almost countless number of potential dishes as possible, pick a selection and focus on getting them right.
 A smaller number of tasty, well-prepared dishes will go down better than a huge volume of badly cooked food, and it'll be less stressful too.